minnojs/minno-quest/src/0.0/quest/API.md

 rows 			| An array of row descriptions.
-You can use a string here or a row object as described [below](#gridrows). shuffle 		| Whether to shuffle the order of the questions. required 		| Require the user to respond to all rows (true or false). columnStemCss	| CSS object for the column stems (Applying `width` here will affect the whole column). columnStemHide	| Hide the column stem row. rowStemCss		| CSS object for the row stems. rowStemHide 	| Hide the row stem column.
+You can use a string here or a row object as described [below](#gridrows). shuffle 		| Whether to shuffle the order of the questions. required 		| Require the user to respond to all rows (true or false). columnStemCss	| CSS object for *all* the column stems. columnStemHide	| Hide the column stem row. rowStemCss		| CSS object for the row stems. rowStemHide 	| Hide the row stem column. checkboxType	| Customize the type of checbox we use. `checkMark`: the default check style. `xMark`: use an X instead of the check. `colorMark`: fill the checkbox with a dark background.

 ##### grid.columns
 If you set a string instead of a column object it will be treated as if you set only the stem and all other values will be set by default.